-What do we call it when marginalized communities’ assets are unseen, undervalued and even destroyed through projects undertaken for the so-called public good?
+What do you call it when marginalized communities’ assets are unseen, undervalued and even destroyed through projects undertaken for the so-called public good?
+We’re calling it wellbeing stripping.

 The predominant narrative calls it wealth stripping.
 But it’s not just financial assets that are often drained from communities that can least afford it, as part of major development or public good projects or in response to climate emergencies.